jsoladur/contabo-vps-gitops-argocd/README.md

 export XDG_CONFIG_HOME=/tmp/gog-bootstrap
 mkdir -p $XDG_CONFIG_HOME/gogcli

+# 2. Set a strong passphrase FIRST — this encrypts the token files on disk.
+#    Save this value immediately: you will need it in the SealedSecret in step 7.4.
+export GOG_KEYRING_PASSWORD=$(openssl rand -hex 24)
+echo "GOG_KEYRING_PASSWORD=${GOG_KEYRING_PASSWORD}" | tee /tmp/gog-keyring-password.txt

-# 2. Switch keyring backend to file (required for headless/container environments)
+# 3. Switch keyring backend to file AFTER the password is in the environment.
+#    gog reads GOG_KEYRING_PASSWORD at this point and writes it to config.json.
 gog auth keyring file

-# 3. Set a strong passphrase — this encrypts the token files on disk.
-#    Save this value: you will need it in the SealedSecret in step 7.4.
-export GOG_KEYRING_PASSWORD=$(openssl rand -hex 24)

 # 4. Register the OAuth client credentials using the original file downloaded
 #    from Google Cloud Console (must have "installed" root key — NOT the